hicass/tag-ops/README.md

 - Links for convenient access to the contact page from various sections of the website.
 - A footer that offers additional navigation options for the website.
 - A beautiful, modern, and engaging design that aligns perfectly with the company's personality.
-- For smaller screens, a distinctive navigation hamburger icon that activates the navigation menu.
 - Utilized [Email.JS](https://www.emailjs.com/) for the contact form to enable customization of received emails and their layout, tailored to the business's preferences.